 When thoughtfully deployed, local storage can boost site performance and help create more lightweight applications.
 However, local storage should never be used for sensitive information such as passwords or personal information.
 Doing so creates a security risk that is frankly avoidable if the site’s server is already secure.

-For information that requires encryption and security, there are other effective and expedient solutions out there.
-Use either server-side sessions or a solution like IndexedDB.
+For information that requires encryption and security, there are other effective and expedient solutions out there such as server-side sessions.
 With cybersecurity being such a major concern, there’s no need to risk it.
 So, don’t.